- The Toolbar

 The insights timers on the bottom left will tell you how long you've been typing in this session, and how long you've had your script open but inactive.

 Clicking on the Insights link will give you a stats window where you can set goals, track your progress, and more.

 Word/Page count, Last saved and shortcut keys

 At the bottom right of your page is a running page and word count, as well as the when the last save of your script happened.

 The ? icon will open a list of the editor shortcut keys.

-Finally, when more than one user has the document open at once, the footer will display their avatars in the bottom right of your screen to let you know.
+Finally, when more than one user has the document open at once, the header will display their avatars in the upper right of your screen to let you know.